-Known for its ornate castles, native beers, and long history, The Czech Republic is a country in Central Europe whose capital – Prague, is home to grand 9th-century Prague Castle, a preserved medieval old town and statue-lined Charles Bridge.
-The Czech Republic is home to ancient castles as well as monasteries and impressive historic homes whose architecture and historical buildings provide cultural sites to explore.
-Now, let’s find out some of the gorgeous places to explore when you’re planning your trip to the Czech Republic.
+Known for its ornate castles, native beers, and long history, The Czech Republic, also known by its short-form name, Czechia, is a country in Central Europe whose capital – Prague, is home to grand 9th-century Prague Castle, a preserved medieval old town and statue-lined Charles Bridge.

-Here are the 7 Gorgeous Places To Explore In Czech Republic.
+Here are the 7 Gorgeous Places To Explore In Czechia.

 2. Cesky Krumlov